 Your First Seasoning

 Your initial seasoning is a crucial step in setting the stage for future use.
 The good news is that seasoning a carbon steel pan isn’t rocket science, and it isn’t as difficult as seasoning cast iron.
-Plus, if your seasoning doesn't turn out how you'd like, you can always reverse it by boiling equal parts vinegar and water and starting over.
+Plus, if your seasoning doesn't turn out, you can check out this post on how to re-season your carbon steel pan .

 There are many, many ways to season a pan.
 We’re big fans of the stovetop-to-oven method, which locks in your pan’s initial round of seasoning using the technique below: